infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 ### Fetching Complex Data Using Joins

-When you need to fetch data from multiple tables and possibly remap fields for your UI, use joins within your query.
 The `usePowerSyncWatchedQuery` hook can be used for live updates on complex queries as well.
+Fetching data from multiple tables using joins is a common use case, and PowerSync makes it easy to handle.

 ```tsx
 // app/components/ItemsWithCategories.tsx